JohnBorghi/Supporting_Scientific_Data/SSD_glossary.md

 ## Glossary

+**Data Dictionary** - A document that describes the contents and structure of a dataset.

 **Data Management** \- Strategies and practices related to the storage, organization, and description of research data.
 The focus of data research data management is ensuring accessibility, reliability, and quality.
 As a shorthand, it can be useful to think about data management as processes related to ensuring that data is usable.

 **Data Management Plan** \- Documentation that describes data management and sharing-related practices and strategies.
 These include both data management and sharing plans written for grant and project proposals as well as more thorough documentation that describes standardized practices to be implemented during the day-to-day course of a research effort.
 This later category may include standalone documents or be included in broader materials (e.g. lab manuals).